avmjs/vapdeploy/README.md

 Above, we see that there is the environment ropsten and the subsequent contracts deployed to environment `ropsten`.
 From this object, you would either include or `require` the object into your dApp, where it can be used by the front end.

-The common properties used by `ethdeploy` in the outputted environments JSON are:
+The common properties used by `vapdeploy` in the outputted environments JSON are:

   1. `address`             {String} the address of the deployed contract instance
   2. `transactionObject`   {Object} the transaction object used to deploy that contract instance
-  3. `bytecode`            {String} the Ethereum virtual machine code (bytecode) of that contract instance
+  3. `bytecode`            {String} the Vapory virtual machine code (bytecode) of that contract instance
   4. `inputs`              {Array}  the inputs used to deploy that contract (with numbers formatted as hex base 16)
   5. `interface`           {String} the interface of the contract, specified as a JSON string

-These properties are both outputed by ethdeploy and looked at by the default deployment method `deploy` when the deployment schedule is being used.
+These properties are both outputed by vapdeploy and looked at by the default deployment method `deploy` when the deployment schedule is being used.

 Other additional properties are: